 The mesentery is a continuous set of tissues located in your abdomen.
 It attaches your intestines to the wall of your abdomen and holds them in place.

 In the past, the researchers thought the mesentery was made up of several separate structures.
-However, a 2016 article published in The Lancet: Gastroenterology and Hepatology provided enough evidence to classify the mesentery as a single, continuous organ.
+However, a 2016 article published in provided enough evidence to classify the mesentery as a single, continuous organ.

 Keep reading to learn more about the structure of the mesentery and what its new classification as a single organ means for abdominal conditions, including Crohn’s disease.